 In Britain we are lucky to have a rich and varied architectural history, which defines the character of our landscape.
-Of the millions of old buildings, around 500,000 are listed for their ‘special architectural or historical significance’, and here at Period Living we’ve had the privilege of visiting some exquisite listed homes.
+Of the millions of old buildings, around 500,000 are listed for their ‘special architectural or historical significance’, and the team at Period Living have had the privilege of visiting some exquisite listed homes.

 Officially introduced in 1947, the listed buildings scheme is not only designed to highlight these special properties, but also to protect their integrity and unique character by monitoring any changes made to them.

 In England and Wales, listed buildings are given one of three grades: Grade II denotes structures of ‘special interest’ (92 per cent); Grade II* ‘more than special interest’ (5.5 per cent); and Grade I ‘exceptional interest’ (2.5 per cent).